 Since Croatia is a relatively new country there isn’t as much information and crafts on it.
 It was very interesting to see the kids interpret what I put together for them into a report.

-All in all, Croatia is an interesting country, but putting together a Croatia for elementary kids unit was hard.
+All in all, Croatia is an interesting country, but putting together a Croatia for elementary kids unit (this printable summary is in the subscriber section, join my newsletter) was hard.
 To get the country report lapbook, head on over to creating country reports.

 Are you looking for more geography resources, then try The Ultimate Homeschool Geography Guide.